 Private music lessons are by individual arrangement with the teacher concerned.

-A non-refundable registration fee of £75 is required.
-A deposit of £750 is payable when a place is accepted, of which £250 is refundable against the first term’s fees.
-The remaining £500 is refunded if a child stays until they move to their senior school, but not otherwise, and the repayment is subject to any other final term’s deductions.
+A non-refundable registration fee of £100 is required.
+A deposit of £1000 is payable when a place is accepted, of which £250 is refundable against the first term’s fees.
+The remaining £750 is refunded when a child leaves.

 Charlotte House School is a registered charity.
 The school relies on the fees from parents to meet the whole of its operating costs as it does not have the benefit of an endowment fund or any other form of income.

 The School offers a limited number of means-tested bursaries awarded according to need, up to a maximum of 75% for girls entering the school at age 7+.
-Families with an annual income of less than £20,000 would warrant a bursary for 75% fee remission.
-Levels of financial assistance above this figure will be adjusted in line with income.
 It is not likely that a bursary would be awarded to a family where relevant annual income exceeds £45,000.
 In the case of a divorce or separation, both parents will be required to complete financial statements.
 Bursaries are financed by the school.

 Parents who are interested in applying for bursaries need to request a Bursary Application Form.

 Once a bursary award has been made, it will be subject to an annual review.